Our CEO’s Story

 Gwyn Whittaker, Owner of GreenFare

-After a successful decades-long career in IT and running a company in the national security arena, I became enlightened about what it means to be healthy by watching “Forks Over Knives”.
-Six years ago, I lost my fiancé to heart disease suddenly at the young age of 50, when he still had kids in high school and college.
+After a successful decades-long career in IT and running a company in the national security arena, I became enlightened about what it means to be healthy by watching ‘Forks Over Knives’.
+In October of 2010, I lost my fiancé to heart disease suddenly at the young age of 50, when he still had kids in high school and college.
 As a South Carolinian, his meals were always fried or barbecued, and always included large portions of animal flesh.
 As a mostly vegetarian since my twenties, I thought that low carb diets were the key to staying slim and fit.

 Forks Over Knives provided a wake-up call and was such a hopeful and powerful message; people aren’t destined to suffer or die from heart disease (or most of the common chronic illnesses in our country) if they choose a whole plant diet free of the addictive salt, sugar, and fat.
 I reached out to T. Colin Campbell, who was kind enough to meet with me and ignite my mission to share this knowledge with others whom I thought could benefit.

-This past May, in partnership with Colin’s oldest son, Nelson, I ran a KickStart program (shown in the film PlantPure Nation) in Reston with 45 friends and associates who were willing to change their diet for 10 days: blood testing was done before and after, 10 days of oil free whole plant food was provided, and Colin Campbell graced us with his presence at our kickoff.
-I also had the fortunate introduction to Pericles Silva, who supported the KickStart.
+In February of 2015, in partnership with Colin’s oldest son, Nelson, I ran a JumpStart program (shown in the film PlantPure Nation) in Reston with 45 friends and associates who were willing to change their diet for 10 days: blood testing was done before and after, 10 days of oil free whole plant food was provided, and Colin Campbell graced us with his presence at our kickoff.
+I also had the fortunate introduction to Pericles Silva, who supported the JumpStart.
 Pericles is an institution in this area, having a background in sports nutrition and leading the healthy eating program at Whole Foods in Reston.
 He had spent years studying the same doctors I had started supporting and our combined knowledge enabled future plans.

 Across the board, results were amazing.
 People lost weight, their cholesterol dropped by roughly 20% (some much more), and many discontinued medications.
 All in just 10 days.
 I started getting phone calls and thank you notes saying that this diet had changed their life.